 Land Act transactions exemption (s.
 136) toolkit

-This toolkit brings together everything you need to know about self assessing transfer duty on transactions exempt under section 136 of the Duties Act 2001.
+This toolkit brings together everything you need to know about self assessing transactions exempt from transfer duty under section 136 of the Duties Act 2001.

-If you are a registered self assessor and have a transaction that this exemption will apply to, you must self assess it in OSRconnect.
+If you are a registered self assessor and have a transaction that this exemption will apply to, you must self assess it in OSR Online.

 Entitlement to the exemption is a question of fact - the instrument should have reference to the Land Act and express the purpose of the transaction.